Marama Davidson

-Marama Mere-Ana Davidson (née Paratene; born 29 December 1973) is a New Zealand politician who entered the New Zealand Parliament in 2015 as a list MP (member of Parliament) representing the Green Party of Aotearoa New Zealand, of which she became the female co-leader in 2018.
+Marama Mere-Ana Davidson (née Paratene; born 29 December 1973) is a New Zealand politician who has served as a co-leader of the Green Party of Aotearoa New Zealand since 2018.

+Davidson entered the New Zealand Parliament in 2015 as a Green Party list MP.
+She was elected female co-leader in April 2018.
+(Note: At the time the Green Party required the co-leadership be shared by one woman and one man.)
+She served alongside James Shaw until 2024, and subsequently with Chlöe Swarbrick.

 In October 2020, the Green Party signed a cooperation agreement to support a Labour-led government.
 Davidson became the Minister outside Cabinet for the Prevention of Family and Sexual Violence, as well as holding the Associate Housing portfolio.

 Early life and education

 Davidson was born in Auckland and is of Ngāti Porou, Te Rarawa, and Ngāpuhi descent.
 Her father is the actor Rawiri Paratene.
 Both her parents were Māori language campaigners in the 1970s.
 During her youth, the family moved a lot; Davidson started school in Wellington, but subsequently lived in Dunedin and Christchurch.
 At age nine, her family moved to Whirinaki in the Hokianga, where she spent the rest of her childhood.
 She started her degree in Hamilton and finished it in Auckland, from where she graduated with a Bachelor of Arts.
 She also holds a Graduate Diploma in International Diplomacy for Indigenous Studies through Te Whare Wānanga o Awanuiārangi.